 - Make a list of all your digital assets and understand the terms and conditions for each digital service provider so that you know what happens if you were to die.

-- In writing your list, write down what you would like to happen with each one in the event of your death, especially where any money may be contained within an account.
+- In writing your list, write down what you would like to happen with each one in the event of your death, such as "memorialisation" in the case of social media accounts.
 Your solicitor will be able to advise you further on this.

 - Make sure the executor of your estate can locate the log-in details for your accounts.
 Passwords cannot be stored within a Will.

-However, you can include a statement of preferences within your Will with details on each of your digital assets, which will take the pressure off your loved ones.
+You can store a statement of preferences with your Will with details on each of your digital assets, which will take the pressure off your loved ones.